bcholodenko/powerstation-tools/README.md

   dashboard at `/`.
 - **`powerstation_dashboard.html`** - a dark-mode web dashboard: live
+  status, master/AC/DC/ambient-light/beep/AmpUp/sleep switches, LED color and brightness, charge limit and charge speed.
-  status, master/AC/DC/ambient-light/beep/AmpUp/sleep switches, LED color and brightness, charge limit and charge speed, AC frequency, and WiFi provisioning.
+- **`ios-app/`** - a native SwiftUI iPhone app with the same local, cloud-free control: live status, all the switches, LED color and brightness, charge limit and speed, and standby/screen-timeout settings.
+Talks directly to the device's TCP socket - no bridge server required.
+See setup instructions below.

 ## Quick start